Hospitality: Great Degrees for Portable Careers

 Hospitality: A Great Degree for Portable Career

 A degree in hospitality can open doors to an exciting career with excellent pay.
-Job opportunities can be found across all 50 states and overseas in a diverse field of careers such as those in:
+Hospitality can be a very portable career as job opportunities can be found across all 50 states and overseas.
+In addition, hospitality opportunities exist in a diverse field of careers such as those in:

 - Vacation Resorts